20kdc/gabien-common/micromvn/README.md

   `umvn-test-classpath` and `umvn-run` exist as a 'good enough' workaround to attach your own runner.
 * You don't need to explicitly skip tests.
 (This is an intentional difference.)
 * Builds are *always* clean builds.
+* Property precedence is hardcoded > command-line > POM > parent POM > env > Java System Properties > defaults.
+This is an attempt to match Maven behaviour.

 If any of these things are a problem, you probably should not use microMVN.